NirajShr3stha/Instagram-Tool/README.md

 ## Examples on HOW TO USE:

-*python main.py -u USERNAME -p PASSWORD -o follow-tag -t cat* : **Follow users using the tag 'cat'**
+*python main.py -u USERNAME -p PASSWORD -o follow-tag -t wolf* : **Follow users using the tag 'wolf'**

-*python main.py -u USERNAME -p PASSWORD -o follow-location -t 127963847* : **Follow users from Spain**
+*python main.py -u USERNAME -p PASSWORD -o follow-location -t XXXXXXXX* : **Follow users from the location**

 *python main.py -u USERNAME -p PASSWORD -o super-followback*: **Now you are following users you didn't follow but they followed you**